-(f) Firstmac deposit distributions
+(e) Firstmac deposit distributions and loan purchases

-During the period Goldfields Money entered into commercial agreements with FirstMac Limited and its subsidiaries ("FirstMac") to facilitate the offering of deposit products by FirstMac and issued by Goldfields Money Limited.

-FirstMac is considered a related party by virtue of Mr James Austin's position as an officer of that Company and his election by the shareholders as a Non-Executive Director of Goldfields Money Limited 2013 at the Annual General Meeting.
+Goldfields Money has entered into several commercial agreements with FirstMac Limited and its subsidiaries ("FirstMac").
+FirstMac is considered a related party by virtue of Mr James Austin's position as an officer of that Company and his role as a Non-Executive Director of Goldfields Money Limited.